greglit/policybear/draft.md

 -> Web interface to generate short sentences (and small graphics) from climate data sets to use them in the next conference or meeting.

+## Features

++ Pick timeframe
++ Pick parameter
++ Pick dump unit of measurement to compare to
++ Pick a theme